This case concerns the rights of complainants in sexual assault trials.

 This case involves a constitutional challenge to the legal framework governing what happens when an accused person has a sexual assault complainant’s private records in their possession.
 Under that framework, the accused person cannot surprise the complainant with these records during their trial.
 Instead, the accused person must ask the judge to hold a hearing and decide whether or not to allow the records to be used in court.
 The judge will consider different factors in making the decision, including factors supporting the equality rights of complainants.
 Complainants have the right to participate in these hearings.
 They also have the right to have access to independent counsel to help them participate.

-LEAF will argue that the framework is constitutional, as it enhances the equality rights of complainants while respecting the accused’s right to full answer and defence.
+LEAF argued that the framework is constitutional, as it enhances the equality rights of complainants while respecting the accused’s right to full answer and defence.
 Sexual assault complainants are uniquely vulnerable participants in the criminal legal system.
 They are also deeply impacted by the use of their private records.
 The challenged legal framework recognizes and responds to that reality.
 It promotes the equality, dignity, and privacy rights of complainants.

 LEAF is grateful to Kelley Bryan (PBP Lawyers) and Karen Steward, counsel for LEAF in this case.